 See a basic video of cleaning morels here.

 These can be prepared just like other morels.
 You could cut them in half if they are large, but if they are very small I like to leave them whole, which allows them to catch and hold a bit of sauce, and highlights their interesting shape.
 To clean, I like to give them a quick swish, one at a time in cold water to remove any debris, then allow them to drain on a towel.
 After drying on a towel for 30 minutes or so, they will have shed water they may have absorbed, and will be ready to cook.

 I had read in David Arora that some people have an allergy to species of black morel, but didn’t really expect I would see it.
 Let me tell you though, it’s true.
 At a foray/culinary expo I was at a couple years ago, two guests out of 27, both of whom had eaten species of yellow and grey morels for years both experienced severe intestinal distress after eating small quantities of mushrooms for the first time, even after they had been thoroughly cooked.

 The guests showed the same symptoms I experienced with my one and only run in with leccinum poisoning: nausea, emesis, and diarrhea, followed by a feeling of relief once the mushrooms have been removed from their system.

 At first I was really confused, I mean think of how many black morels are sold every year, how are more people not having reactions to them?
 Here’s my take, keeping in mind I’m a chef, not a mycologist.

 There’s many, many different species of morels.
 The morels we were picking were natural black morels that like to grow in aspen and coniferous and hardwood forests of Northern Minnesota.
-Black morels picked from burn areas you will get if you typically by them in a store are a likely a different species of black morel, and the allergy *should* reside with the particular species we were picking.
+Black morels picked from burn areas you will get if you typically by them in a store, are a likely a different species of black morel, and the allergy *should* reside with the particular species we were picking in Northern MN.